-School of Continuing and Professional Studies (SCPS) Graduation
+School of Continuing and Professional Studies (SCPS) Graduates

 A reception will follow by Lake Placida.

-There will be a Commencement rehearsal on Wednesday, May 14 at Leffler Chapel and Performance Center.
+There will be a Commencement rehearsal at Leffler Chapel and Performance Center.
 You are strongly encouraged to attend.
 If you have class that evening, it is understood that you cannot be there.
-There will be a mini-fair prior to rehearsal where graduates can check out items from the College Store, connect with Career Services and Financial Aid, and sign up to become part of the Elizabethtown College alumni network.
+There will be a mini-fair prior to rehearsal where graduates can check out items from the College Store, connect with Financial Aid, and sign up to become part of the Elizabethtown College alumni network.

 - 5:00-6:00 p.m. - Mini-Fair